KeenWill/Wikis-Shortest-Path/README.md

 ## Summary
 The purpose of this program is to explore the different ways that knowledge is related in the vast graph of connected wikipedia articles.
 Given two wikipedia pages, the program will determine an efficient path of links that one can take from one article to the other.
 It does this through a combination of directed-graph traversal algorithms and natural language processing techniques to determine the best page to visit next.
 The NLP library (spaCy) performs relevancy analysis between the current page and the target page to determine which pages are most relevant, and thus would bring the Wiki-Traveler closer to the goal.

+For those who know what the Wikipedia Game is, this program essentially looks to efficiently play that game.
+For the uninitiated, check out the wikipedia article on the wikipedia game here: https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game

 ## How to run:
 0. Have python3 and pip installed
 1. Download the WTS.zip folder and extract